datahub-project/datahub/metadata-ingestion/source_docs/mongodb.md

 This plugin extracts the following:

-- List of databases
+- Databases and associated metadata
-- List of collections in each database and infers schemas for each collection
+- Collections in each database and schemas for each collection (via schema inference)

 By default, schema inference samples 1,000 documents from each collection.
 Setting `schemaSamplingSize: null` will scan the entire collection.
 Moreover, setting `useRandomSampling: False` will sample the first documents found without random selection, which may be faster for large collections.